reizen-desu/Prisioner-Management/README.md

 - [Free Pascal Compiler](https://www.freepascal.org/download.var)

 ### Why?
 This is my first official school project.
-Despite it emating a kind of newbish-like feeling, I'm quite proud of it... slight.
+Despite it emanating a kind of newbie-like feeling, I'm quite proud of it... slight.

+### Source-code
+The source-code will be concentrated on a single file.
+The essence of the job being small, I didn't (yet) see the necessity of diving it on modules.